MichaelCretignier/Rassine_public/README.txt

     5) Rmax has to be smaller than 150 angstrom

 The output are given by the dictionary 'output','matching_anchors' or 'matching_diff' depending on your reduction progress.
-The parameters saved in the dictionary 'parameters'.
+The parameters are saved in the dictionary 'parameters'.